Slamy/Wiki_MiSTer/WiFi-setup.md

 Some WiFi firmwares can be found here: https://github.com/wkennington/linux-firmware

-## Compiling and installing custom WiFi drivers
+### Compiling and installing custom WiFi drivers

 Instructions for rtl8188fu based adapters (like the Zapo RTL8188 USB stick) can be read here:

 [MiSTer custom WiFi driver compilation](MISTER-CUSTOM-WIFI-DRIVER-COMPILATION-GUIDE)

 Steps can be adapted for other WiFi adapters.

+### Troubleshooting

+If you are having trouble with staying reliably connected to your WiFi, try separating the SSID's for your 2.4GHz and your 5GHz connections on your Router's firmware configuration.
+This should help solve the problem.
+If not, it is possible there is something wrong with your WiFi adapter, or it is not fully supported by the current build of Linux for the MiSTer project.